yell/boltzmann-machines/README.md

 ```
 or download pretrained ones with default parameters using `models/fetch_models.sh`,
 </br>
-and check **notebook**s for corresponding testing / visualization etc.
+and check **notebook**s for corresponding inference / visualization etc.

 ## How to install
 By default, the following commands install (among others) **tensorflow-gpu~=1.3.0**.
 If you want to install tensorflow without GPU support, replace corresponding line in [requirements.txt](requirements.txt).
 If you have already tensorflow installed, comment that line but note that for [edward](http://edwardlib.org/) to work correctly, you must have tf>=1.2.0rc installed.